Micro Welt Cord for Slipcovers

 Use it on slipcover projects to create a modern minimal seam finish, especially on simple slipcover shapes such as track arm sofas, basic barrel chairs and boxy dining chairs.

-I love the barely there look when this micro welt is cut in the same fabric and color as the slipcover.
+I love the barely-there look when this micro welt is cut from the same fabric and color as the slipcover.

 Cut & Sew Tips:

-- If you sew your slipcover with 3/4 inch seams, cut the bias welt strips 1.75 inch wide.
+• If you sew your slipcover with 3/4 inch seams, cut the bias welt strips 1.75 inches wide.

-- If you sew your slipcover with 1/2 inch seams, cut the bias welt strips 1.5 wide.
+• If you sew your slipcover with 1/2 inch seams, cut the bias welt strips 1.5 inches wide.

-- Or, use a cording foot that is sized for the 5/64-inch cord.
+• Or, use a cording foot sized for the 5/64-inch cord.

 More Welt Cord Inspiration